marktopper/wordpress-woocommerce-vat-price/README.md

 # wordpress-woocommerce-vat-price
 This plugins replaces the WooCommerce's price div HTML, with two HTML div boxes, one containing the price without VAT, and the other containing the price including VAT.

+# Notice
+This is currently hardcoded for the danish VAT value at 25%.

 # Usage
 This plugin will replace the initial prive HTML div element, with the following:
 ```